How to mic hi-hat & cymbals

 The instrument

-The two cymbals are rarely of the same sort – their thickness and weight is usually different.
+The two cymbals are rarely identical – their thickness and weight are usually different.
 Normally, a heavy cymbal is at the bottom and a lighter one on top.
 Also, the different types of hi-hats apply to different musical genres.
-In general terms, the heavier / thicker the cymbals, the more they are suited for rock and hard rock.
+In general terms, the heavier and/or thicker the cymbals, the more they are suited for rock and hard rock.

 There are a few things to keep in mind when miking a hi-hat.
-Though you might think that the hi-hat only produces bright, high frequencies, there is actually just as much lo- and mid-range frequencies represented in the instrument.
-From a distance the hi-hat will sound clear and "lo-less", but when you move closer you will hear a lot of lo- and mid-tones.
-When you move the two hi-hat cymbals together there’s a lot of air pressure moving out from the sides and any microphone placed there will only pickup the classic wind pop and result in a very poor pickup quality.
+Though you might think that the hi-hat only produces bright, high frequencies, there are as much low- and mid-range frequencies represented in the instrument.
+From a distance, the hi-hat will sound clear and "lo-less", but when you move closer you will hear a lot of low- and mid-tones.
+When you move the two hi-hat cymbals together there’s a lot of air pressure moving out from the sides and any microphone placed there will only pick up the classic wind pop and result in poor pickup quality.

-Usually, a lot of bleed from the rest of the drum kit is also picked up at the hi-hat position so it’s crucial that these things are taken into consideration.
+Usually, bleed from the rest of the drum kit is also picked up at the hi-hat position so it’s crucial that these things are taken into consideration.

 Hi-hat mic placement